Hélio Castroneves: 1998–1999

 In January 1998, Bettenhausen Racing owner Tony Bettenhausen Jr. invited him to test for his CART team at Sebring International Raceway; Castroneves signed to drive its No. 16 Reynard 98I-Mercedes-Benz car in the 1998 season, and was assigned former Penske Racing employee Tom Brown as his race engineer.
 During practice for the season-opening Grand Prix of Miami at Homestead–Miami Speedway, Castroneves sustained a sore head in an accident but medical officials cleared him to race.
 Castroneves achieved his first career top-ten finish in CART, a ninth at the Grand Prix of Long Beach, followed by a season-high second in the Miller 200 at Milwaukee Mile.
-He was 17th in the drivers' championship with 36 points, and was second to Kanaan in the Rookie of the Year standings.
+He was seventeenth in the drivers' championship with 36 points, and was second to Kanaan in the Rookie of the Year standings.

 In mid-1998 Chip Ganassi Racing (CGR) wanted Castroneves to replace the Formula One-bound Alex Zanardi; Team Rahal were also interested in him.
 Fittipaldi blocked both deals as he felt Mercedes-Benz was CART's best engine.
 Bettenhausen Racing fired Castroneves in January 1999, and replaced him with the sponsored Shigeaki Hattori.
-Castroneves agreed with team owner Carl Hogan on January 26 to drive for Hogan Racing in 1999 in place of JJ Lehto on the condition he paid $3 million in sponsorship to the team.
+Castroneves agreed with team owner Carl Hogan on 26 January to drive for Hogan Racing in 1999 in place of JJ Lehto on the condition he paid $3 million in sponsorship to the team.
 He drove the unreliable No. 9 Lola B99/00-Mercedes-Benz car with an engine inconsistent in producing power.
 Castroneves was ninth in the Firestone Firehawk 500K at Twin Ring Motegi, before coming second in the Motorola 300 at Gateway International Raceway.
 In the Miller Lite 225 at Milwaukee, Castroneves achieved his first CART pole position.
-The rest of the season saw him achieve four more top-tens and finished 15th in the points standings with 48.
+The rest of the season saw him achieve four more top-tens and finished fifteenth in the points standings with 48.